 These breakfast enchiladas feed a crowd and are great for a special occasion breakfast or brunch.
-The recipe is adapted from a Food Network recipe, which requires many more steps to get to the same end.
-The recipe here employs some smart short-cuts (like store-bought enchilada sauce and breakfast sausage) and includes green chile in the refried beans.
 Make them up to a day in advance to make breakfast easy!

 - 1 tablespoon vegetable oil